wombleton/gitlaw-nz/acts/P/Patriotic and Canteen Funds Act 1947.md

     (2) Each Council may from time to time appoint such person or body of persons (whether incorporated or not) as it thinks fit, being in the opinion of the Council specially qualified for the purpose, to manage, carry on, or maintain any property or institution or to expend any moneys or apply any personal property on behalf of the Council on such terms and conditions as may be agreed upon by the Council and that person or body.

-    (3) Subject to the terms of any trust or endowment affecting the same, all money belonging to the Funds or any Provincial Fund and not immediately required for expenditure by the Council concerned may be invested in accordance with the provisions of the [Trustee Act 1956][75] as to the investment of trust funds.
+    (3) Subject to the terms of any trust or endowment affecting the same, all money belonging to the Funds or any Provincial Fund and not immediately required for expenditure by the Council concerned may be invested in accordance with the provisions of the [Trustee Act 1956][83] as to the investment of trust funds.

-    Section 38(1): replaced, on 1 October 1987, by [section 5(1)][69] of the Patriotic and Canteen Funds Amendment Act 1987 (1987 No 4).
+    Section 38(1): replaced, on 1 October 1987, by [section 5(1)][77] of the Patriotic and Canteen Funds Amendment Act 1987 (1987 No 4).

-    Section 38(1): amended, on 17 May 2005, by [section 10(1)(a)][76] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+    Section 38(1): amended, on 17 May 2005, by [section 10(1)(a)][84] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-    Section 38(1): amended, on 17 May 2005, by [section 10(1)(b)][76] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+    Section 38(1): amended, on 17 May 2005, by [section 10(1)(b)][84] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-    Section 38(2): amended, on 17 May 2005, by [section 10(2)(a)][76] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+    Section 38(2): amended, on 17 May 2005, by [section 10(2)(a)][84] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-    Section 38(2): amended, on 17 May 2005, by [section 10(2)(b)][76] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+    Section 38(2): amended, on 17 May 2005, by [section 10(2)(b)][84] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-    Section 38(3): replaced, on 1 October 1988, by [section 14(1)][77] of the Trustee Amendment Act 1988 (1988 No 119).
+    Section 38(3): replaced, on 1 October 1988, by [section 14(1)][85] of the Trustee Amendment Act 1988 (1988 No 119).

-    Section 38(3): amended, on 17 May 2005, by [section 10(3)][76] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+    Section 38(3): amended, on 17 May 2005, by [section 10(3)][84] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

 ##### 39 Travelling expenses of members of Councils

-*   There shall be paid out of the appropriate Provincial Fund to the members of each Council travelling allowances and expenses in accordance with the [Fees and Travelling Allowances Act 1951][78], and the provisions of that Act shall apply accordingly as if the members of each Council were members of a statutory Board within the meaning of that Act.
+*   There shall be paid out of the appropriate Provincial Fund to the members of each Council travelling allowances and expenses in accordance with the [Fees and Travelling Allowances Act 1951][86], and the provisions of that Act shall apply accordingly as if the members of each Council were members of a statutory Board within the meaning of that Act.

-    Section 39: replaced, on 1 April 1952, by [section 10(1)][79] of the Fees and Travelling Allowances Act 1951 (1951 No 79).
+    Section 39: replaced, on 1 April 1952, by [section 10(1)][87] of the Fees and Travelling Allowances Act 1951 (1951 No 79).

-    Section 39 heading: amended, on 17 May 2005, by [section 11(1)][80] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+    Section 39 heading: amended, on 17 May 2005, by [section 11(1)][88] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-    Section 39: amended, on 17 May 2005, by [section 11(2)(a)][80] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+    Section 39: amended, on 17 May 2005, by [section 11(2)(a)][88] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-    Section 39: amended, on 17 May 2005, by [section 11(2)(b)][80] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+    Section 39: amended, on 17 May 2005, by [section 11(2)(b)][88] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-##### 40 Accounts
+##### 40 Accounting records must be kept

+*   (1) Each Council must ensure that there are kept at all times accounting records that---

+    *   (a) correctly record the transactions of the Council; and

+    *   (b) will enable the Council to ensure that the financial statements of the Council comply with this Act; and

+    *   (c) will enable the financial statements of the Council to be readily and properly audited.

+    (2) Each Council must establish and maintain a satisfactory system of control of those accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

+    Section 40: replaced, on 1 April 2014, by [section 125][74] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 40A Financial statements must be prepared

+*   (1) Each Council must ensure that, within 5 months after the end of the financial year, financial statements are---

+    *   (a) completed in relation to the Council and that financial year; and

+    *   (b) dated and signed on behalf of the Council by 2 members of the Council.

+    (2) The financial statements must be prepared in accordance with,---

+    *   (a) in the case of a specified not-for-profit entity, generally accepted accounting practice; or

+    *   (b) in any other case, either generally accepted accounting practice or a non-GAAP standard that applies for the purposes of this section.

+    Section 40A: inserted, on 1 April 2014, by [section 125][74] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 40B Financial statements must be audited

+*   (1) Each Council must ensure that the financial statements of the Council are audited.

+    (2) Each Council is a public entity as defined in [section 4][89] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

+    Section 40B: inserted, on 1 April 2014, by [section 125][74] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 40C Accounts for money expended or property applied under section 38(2)

-*   (1) Each Council must keep full and correct accounts of all money received and expended by it.
+*   (1) Each person or body of persons authorised to expend any money or apply any property on behalf of any Council under [section 38(2)][48] must keep full and correct accounts of all such money or property received and expended or applied by him, her, or it.

-    (1A) Each person or body of persons authorised to expend any moneys or apply any property on behalf of any Council under subsection (2) of [section 38][48] shall keep full and correct accounts of all such moneys or property received and expended or applied by him or it, and the accounts shall be audited by the Auditor-General or by an auditor appointed for the purpose by the Auditor-General, in the same manner as if those moneys and that property were the money and property of a public entity as defined in [section 4][81] of the Public Audit Act 2001\.
+    (2) The accounts must be audited by the Auditor-General or by an auditor appointed for the purpose by the Auditor-General, in the same manner as if that money and that property were the money and property of a public entity as defined in [section 4][89] of the Public Audit Act 2001\.

-    (2) Each Council shall, as soon as possible after the end of any financial year, cause its accounts for that year to be balanced, and full and true statements and accounts of all the moneys received and expended by it in that year and of its assets and liabilities at the end of that year, to be prepared and submitted to the Auditor-General.

-    (3) Each Council is a public entity as defined in [section 4][81] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is their auditor.

-    Section 40(1): replaced, on 1 July 2001, by [section 53][82] of the Public Audit Act 2001 (2001 No 10).

-    Section 40(1): amended, on 17 May 2005, by [section 12(1)][83] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-    Section 40(1A): inserted, on 1 December 1950, by section 6 of the Patriotic and Canteen Funds Amendment Act 1950 (1950 No 64).

-    Section 40(1A): amended, on 17 May 2005, by [section 12(2)][83] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-    Section 40(1A): amended, on 1 July 2001, pursuant to [section 52][84] of the Public Audit Act 2001 (2001 No 10).

-    Section 40(1A): amended, on 1 July 2001, by [section 53][82] of the Public Audit Act 2001 (2001 No 10).

-    Section 40(2): amended, on 17 May 2005, by [section 12(3)][83] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

-    Section 40(2): amended, on 1 July 2001, pursuant to [section 52][84] of the Public Audit Act 2001 (2001 No 10).

-    Section 40(3): inserted, on 1 July 2001, by [section 53][82] of the Public Audit Act 2001 (2001 No 10).
+    Section 40C: inserted, on 1 April 2014, by [section 125][74] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 40(3): amended, on 17 May 2005, by [section 12(4)][83] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

 ##### 41 Annual report to Minister

 *   \[Repealed\]

-    Section 41: repealed, on 17 May 2005, by [section 13][85] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+    Section 41: repealed, on 17 May 2005, by [section 13][90] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

 ##### 42 Investigation of administration and accounts of provincial Councils